New Jersey Medical Malpractice Lawyer

 Who May Be Liable for Your Injuries?

-In many cases of medical malpractice, negligent doctors are to blame.
-However, other medical professionals can certainly cause injury to patients.
-When a person is undergoing medical treatment, there are multiple people who are responsible for their care.
-In addition to doctors, nurses, assistants, and anesthesiologists can commit errors that harm patients.
+In addition to doctors, nurses, surgeons, and anesthesiologists can commit errors that harm patients.
 Medical malpractice may also be the fault of third parties, such as medical testing professionals who contribute to misdiagnoses and similar mistakes.

 Medical malpractice may be the result of systemic negligence throughout a hospital or other medical facility.
 A lack of resources, poor training, and questionable hiring practices can contribute to a lowered standard of care, in which case administrative parties may be liable for your injuries.